 The reason for this is since the IRA itself is already receiving tax advantages, you cannot receive any other advantages from the IRA investment.
 For example, if your Self-Directed IRA is invested in a vacation property, you cannot stay there yourself.
 Further, your parents, children and grandchildren cannot stay there either.
 On the other hand, an aunt, brother or friend may utilize the property.
 This is because they are not considered a disqualified person.

 Each year, the IRS set the contribution limits for all retirement accounts, including IRAs.
 Oftentimes, the limit remains unchanged from the prior year.
 However, because of inflation, they may raise the annual limit.
-For 2019, the amount you can contribute to any IRA is $6,000.
+For 2023, the amount you can contribute to any IRA is $6,500.
 If you are age 50 or older, a catch-up contribution of $1,000 is also available to you.
-This is $500 more than the annual limit from 2013-2018.

 If somehow you over-contributed to your IRA, you may withdraw the excess contribution.
 This must be done so in a timely matter.
 Failure to correct the mistake will have consequences.
 You will be hit with a six percent penalty each year the mistake is not rectified.
 Note that the contribution is for all IRA plans.
 If you have more than one IRA, they must remain under the limit in total.